JHtechtech/Bad_Loan_Prediction_JPMC/README.md

 2. Execution Steps
 Place Data Files: Download the training_loan_data.csv and testing_loan_data.csv files and place them in the root directory of this project.

-Run Exploratory Data Analysis: Open and run all cells in the Loan_EDA.ipynb notebook to see the initial data analysis, visualizations, and insights.
+Run Exploratory Data Analysis: Open and run all cells in the EDA_Bad_Loan_Prediction.ipynb notebook to see the initial data analysis, visualizations, and insights.

-Run Model Training and Inference: Please read through the logic flows for now due to limited knowledge on neural networks
+Run Model Training and Inference: Please read through the logic flows in Pytorch_Neural_Networks.txt

 Key Findings & Strategic Recommendations
 The analysis produced several actionable insights crucial for optimizing portfolio performance.